kamalkantsingh10/CaCoMo/readme.md

 ### Example Comparison

+While none of the approaches achieved perfect results, this example demonstrates how the approaches performed on a real test case:

 **Input:**
 ```
 chapter i introduction to storm probably susan hawthorne got a lot of her courage and independence from her father, old smiler hawthorne, who in his time had been nearly everything and nearly everywhere--a tall, grizzled man who was generally broke but always unbeatable.